Harecharan-Developer/Supabase_Hackathon/README.md

 ```

 This will start a local server, and you can access the application in your web browser by navigating to `http://localhost:8501`.

+To experience the analytics shown, login as username as "user" and password as "password", as I have already uploaded some example invoices in it

 ### Hosted Example